smaht-dac/submitr/docs/source/usage.rst

 And also notice the multiple tabs at the bottom for the different sheets within the spreadsheet, representing (in this example) data for the objects ``CellCultureSample``, ``Analyte``, and so on.

+N.B.
+Though ``submission_center`` is shown in the above screenshot, that particular field is not actually required, as it is automatically added by the ``smaht-submitr`` tool.

 **Column Deletions**

 A column value within a (non-header) row may be empty, but this only means that the value will be ignored